 Index Data Access Test

-This test measures random read performance to index tables, because this is the access pattern to index data in most cases.
+The data access test measures random read performance to index tables, because this is the access pattern to index data that is relevant in most cases.
 In this test, we also start multiple testing clients on different nodes concurrently, and each client will randomly read 60000 rows from CW09FreqTable.
 We also measure both per-client performance and aggregate performance for the whole system, and the results are illustrated by Figure 16 and Figure 17.
 Results for CW09PosVecTable are similar.

 Figure 16.
 Average number of index rows accessed per second by each client.